-What I loved about Launceston was that even though it has been transported into the current century with new infrastructure and features, it still embraces its history, which contributes to the cities charm.
+What I loved about Launceston was that even though it has been transported into the current century with new infrastructure and features, it still embraces its 19th-century history, which contributes to the cities charm.

-Launceston is known to many as the gateway to the superb Tamar Valley wine region, and being Tasmania’s second-largest city, its airport is a hive of activity with incoming and outgoing visitors.
+Launceston is known to many as the gateway to the picturesque Tamar Valley wine region, and being Tasmania’s second-largest city, there is no shortage of things to do in or around the riverside city.

 Note: This post may contain affiliate links.
 Visit disclaimer for more information.

 Featured Image – Gatekeepers Cottage and Kings Bridge © Tourism Tasmania & Sean Fennessy

 - Things to Do in Launceston For Families

 - 3. Launceston Heritage Walks

 - 4. Queen Victoria Museum and Art Gallery

 - 6. Hollybank Wilderness Adventures